 - Stunning Sunset views at Laxmanpur Beach

-- Swimming, snorkeling, and water-based photography
+- Swimming, snorkeling, and water based photography

-The island’s serene atmosphere, crystal-clear waters, and unspoiled natural beauty make it perfect for couples, solo travelers, and nature enthusiasts.
+The island’s serene atmosphere, crystal clear waters, and unspoiled natural beauty make it perfect for couples, solo travelers, and nature enthusiasts.
 Neil Island is truly a hidden gem among Andaman attractions.

-Read About 10 Boutique Hotels in Tamil Nadu for Heritage, Hills & Serenity | Travel Rethink Ways
+Explore also: 10 Boutique Hotels in Tamil Nadu for Heritage, Hills & Serenity | Travel Rethink Ways

 North Bay Island | Underwater Wonder